seimenev/unity-accelerometer-game/README.md

 No third-party code, assets, Unity3d project files, etc. is included.
 This is pure source code.

 # Content description
 This is the source code for an accelerometer based game using Unity3D.
 The project was created on Unity 5.x, but later upgraded to Unity 2018 without testing.
-As a result, it might or might not work.
+As a result, the code might or might not work on other versions.

 Main features:
 - Accelerometer controls